 The A.S.
 Degree Program in Aviation Administration is designed for students interested in completing their associates' degree and then transferring to a Baccalaureate program in Aviation Administration or moving directly into a career at an airline or airport.
-BCC has strong articulation agreements with two institutions that specialize in the field.
 Students in the program take a two course sequence in Aviation Technology that includes Aircraft Operations and Aviation Safety along with a strong background in Business Management that will prepare them for further studies and a career in Aviation Administration.

-- Demonstrate the ability to define, describe, and explain the universal management functions of directing, planning, organizing, and controlling especially where it pertains to the aviation industry. - Demonstrate and understanding of the fundamental concepts of Aeronautics, their historical development and how they are utilized in current real-world applications. - Demonstrate the ability to define, describe, and explain basic economic principles that may affect businesses. - Demonstrate business knowledge and broad-based business theory which positions them for success in a baccalaureate program in aviation management or direct entry into the field - Demonstrate an understanding of fundamental principles of flight, flight design and how they are applied in current technology. - Recognize and apply the concepts and techniques of aviation administration in real-world situations to be able to solve operational problems using data driven / analytical decision making. - Display, conduct and communicate in the professional manner necessary in the aviation industry.
+- Demonstrate the ability to define, describe, and explain the universal management functions of directing, planning, organizing, and controlling especially where it pertains to the aviation industry. - Demonstrate an understanding of the fundamental concepts of Aeronautics, their historical development and how they are utilized in current real-world applications. - Demonstrate the ability to define, describe, and explain basic economic principles that may affect businesses. - Demonstrate business knowledge and broad-based business theory which positions them for success in a baccalaureate program in aviation management or direct entry into the field - Demonstrate an understanding of fundamental principles of flight, flight design and how they are applied in current technology. - Recognize and apply the concepts and techniques of aviation administration in real-world situations to be able to solve operational problems using data driven / analytical decision making. - Display, conduct and communicate in the professional manner necessary in the aviation industry.